Azure/acs-engine/docs/kubernetes/windows.md

 ## Supported Windows versions
 Prior to acs-engine v0.9.2, Kubernetes Windows cluster uses Windows Server 2016.
 There are a few restrictions in Windows Networking for Kubernetes as documented in https://blogs.technet.microsoft.com/networking/2017/04/04/windows-networking-for-kubernetes/.
 Besides, Windows POD deployment performanace is limited due to the bottleneck of container image size and configuration at container start time.

-With the release of new Windows Server version 1709 (a.k.a, RS3), acs-engine v0.9.2 and beyond has leveraged the new Windows version to deploy Kubernetes Windows cluster with signifcant improvement in Windows container and networking performance, as well as new features in storage.
+With the release of new Windows Server version 1709, acs-engine v0.9.2 and beyond has leveraged the new Windows version to deploy Kubernetes Windows cluster with signifcant improvement in Windows container and networking performance, as well as new features in storage.
 Specifically,
 1. Windows is now on par with Linux in terms of networking.
 New features including hostport have been implemented in kube-proxy and Windows platform and CNI to enhance networking performance.
 Please refer to http://blog.kubernetes.io/2017/09/windows-networking-at-parity-with-linux.html for details.
 2. Azure Files and Disks are now supported to mount on Kubernetes Windows cluster with the new SMB feature in Windows.
 3. Multiple containers in POD are now supported on Kubernetes Windows cluster.

-Note, with the rollout of new Windows version in acs-engine, the workload deployed on Windows cluster requires compatible container image, as documented here: https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility
+Note, with the rollout of new Windows Server versions in acs-engine, the workload deployed on Windows cluster should match as documented here: https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility .

 ## Deployment